SkymanOne/folidity/reports/main.typ

 On the contrary, although Algorand has a limited execution stack, it offers fixed, low transaction fees.
 Additionally, Algorand execution context explicitly operates in terms of state transition, which perfectly suits the paradigm of Folidity.
 Finally, Algorand offers opt-in functionality and local wallet storage, allowing users to explicitly opt-in to use the SC.
-This provides additional support in the role-based access control in Folidity.

 The Folidity compiler emits Algoran AVM Teal #footnote[https://developer.algorand.org/docs/get-details/dapps/avm/teal/] bytecode.
 It was originally planned to emit an intermediate representation in Tealish #footnote[https://tealish.tinyman.org/en/latest].
 However, this option was soon invalidated due to reduced developer activity in the project and the absence of audits that may compromise the intrinsic security of the Folidity compiler.